-F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE):
+F. EXPLAIN THE

+DEVIATIONS FROM

+TYPICAL COST

+RANGES (WHERE

+APPLICABLE):

-Nepal has been able to provide limited co-financing for the project (USD 170,000) and without the needed GEF support Nepal will not be able to update their NIPs as mandated by the SC COP.
+Labor costs in Lao PDR are relatively high than in other countries of the region, and are only comparable to those in Vietnam, which is an economy with higher income level than Lao PDR.
+Moreover, Lao PDR has been able to provide limited co-financing for the project and without the needed GEF support Lao PDR will not be able to update their NIPs as mandated by the SC COP.
 This will greatly delay related aspects such as national awareness, training and capacity building on core issues related to POPs management.
 Adequate funding for the EA needs to be in place in order to undertake qualitative assessments of existing data, new data and gaps, which in turn will provide the necessary basis for decision-makers to delegate the national approach to eliminating and reducing POPs releases into the environment.
-The GEF grant of USD 180,000 (plus agency fee of USD 18.000) is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention.
+The GEF grant of USD 225,000 is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention.